filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/store-data.md

 For this tutorial, we're going to create a dummy 5GB file full of random data.

-1. Create a block of random data to _pad_ the total size of our payload:
+1. Create a 5GB block of random data to serve as our payload:

-    If you're on macOS, run:
+    MacOS users must run:

     ```shell
     dd if=/dev/urandom of=5gb-filecoin-payload.bin bs=1m count=5200
     ```

-    If you're on Linux, run:
+    Linux users should run:

     ```shell
     dd if=/dev/urandom of=padded-5gb-filecoin-payload.bin bs=1M count=5200